Dentist Cover Letter Examples 2026: 7 Templates That Beat ATS & Land Interviews

 Mistake #3: No Metrics, No Evidence

 “I have experience with composite restorations and root canals.”
 Cool.
-So does every other licensed dentist.
+So does every other licensed dentist in your state.

 Fix it: Add numbers.
 “Treated 800+ patients annually.”
 “Maintained a 95% patient satisfaction rating.”
 “Reduced patient wait times by 20%.”
-Numbers create trust.
+Numbers build trust.
+Fast.

 Template #1: General Dentist — Private Practice